Do you only want to hire Filipino staff because you’re a scrooge and you want work done for peanuts?

 8 – Other things to know

 Many Filipinos support their family, parents included.
-In fact, many are the main breadwinners of their family, supporting their siblings through school and helping their parents in their retirement.
+In fact, many are the main breadwinners of their families, supporting their siblings through school and helping their parents in their retirement.

-Filipinos don’t like conflict, so tried to be even-tempered and fair with all your feedback.
+Filipinos don’t like conflict, so try to be even-tempered and fair with all your feedback.

 Filipinos are traditional and have important annual holidays to celebrate their ancestors and religions.

 What have I learnt?